apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

-Institutions can sustain the project through the [uPortal Supporting Subscription program][uportal-supporting-subscription-model], a rider to the institutional Apereo membership.
+Institutions can sustain the project through the [uPortal Supporting Subscription program][uportal-supporting-subscription-model], a rider to the
+[institutional Apereo membership][listing of Apereo member institutions].

 uPortal added 1 subscriber to a total of 3 with annual revenue of $26,000 and a fund balance of $51,000.